- UK Subcontractors losing out on up to £3bn due to unpaid work

 - Penalty clauses and disputes with contractors lead to losses

 Every year UK subcontractors are forced to write-off more than £16,000 each, due to unpaid work, according to a new industry report.

 The Subcontracting Growth report from specialist funder, Bibby Financial Services (BFS) found that smaller construction firms are at the receiving end of penalty clauses and disputes with main contractors and other firms over work completed.

 According to the Office for National Statistics, excluding property developers, non-residential building, house building and civil engineering, there are some 198,000 subcontractors in the UK.
 Across the population of subcontractors, findings indicate that as much as £3.1bn could be written-off as bad debt by the sector each year.

 Helen Wheeler, Managing Director of Construction Finance at Bibby Financial Services, said: “The construction sector is characterised by high upfront costs and for this reason, unpaid work and debts that cannot be recovered are serious issues for both big and small firms.

 “The issue is particularly problematic for smaller subcontractors.
-Not only does it impact a business’s cashflow, it often prevents suppliers and workforces from being payed.
+Not only does it impact a business’s cashflow, it often prevents suppliers and workforces from being paid.
 In extreme cases, it can lead to insolvency, causing serious repercussions throughout the entire construction supply chain.”

 Outlining reasons for not receiving the full payment for work undertaken, 16 per cent of businesses said they received an unclear brief from the contractor, while 14 per cent had to overcome changes to the work brief part way through the job.